gandradep/porfolio_mobile_first/README.md

 # Setup Portfolio MobileFirst

-> The portfolio project's sixth part consists of including accessibility.
-This was a pair programming project.
+> The portfolio project's seventh part consists of making the mobile menu functional using javaScript.
 [Link to website](https://gandradep.github.io/setupPortfolioMobileFirst/)

 ## Built With